Improving Credit Scores

 Take the necessary steps to remove inaccuracies – Don’t let your credit health suffer due to inaccurate information.
-If you find an inaccuracy on your Credit Reports contact the creditor associated with the account or the credit reporting agencies to correct it immediately.
+For Credit Report inaccuracies, contact the creditor associated with the account or the credit reporting agency to have them correct the mistake.

 Watch your debt

 Keep your account balances below 50% of your available credit.
 For instance, if you have a credit card with a $1,000 limit, you should try to keep the balance owed below $500.

 Time is one of the most significant factors that can improve yours.
 Establish a long history of paying your bills on time and using credit responsibly.
 You may also want to keep the oldest account on your credit report open in order to lengthen your period of active credit use.